- Where to go in Greece

 - Holy Trinity.

-Are not you tired of the excursions and you want more?
-Then be sure to look at the island of Elafonissi with its wonderful pink sand, climb Mount Athos, admire the Golden Delphi or the numerous museums of antiquities.
+Not tired of excursions and want more?
+Then be sure to stop by the island of Elafonissi with its wonderful pink sand, climb Mount Athos, admire the Golden Delphi or numerous museums of antiquities.